rwhogg/what-the-hex/README.md

 ## Reporting Bugs

-To report a bug, please send an email to Bob "Wombat" Hogg <wombat@rwhogg.site>.
+To report a bug, please send an email to Bob "Wombat" Hogg &lt;wombat@rwhogg.site&gt;.

 ## Created By